dineshkummarc/Mobile-First-Desktop-Second/README.md

 ##Description

-This project is an example of a 'mobile first' approach to creating a website that works across all devices but only loads assets for the specific device needed.
+This is just a basic example of how to get started with a 'mobile first' approach.

+We target:

+* mobile
+* tablet
+* desktop

+It includes a fix for the iOS orientation bug that affects iOS versions up to 5.0

+Also includes a super basic example of writing JavaScript to target specific devices.

+---

 ###TODO

-* Write an example JavaScript file which loads images dependant on the device
+* Write an example script which loads relevant low/high-res images dependant on the device
 * Wrap the JavaScript into modules and incorporate [almond.js](https://github.com/jrburke/almond) (instead of RequireJs)
-* Incorporate a responsive design using OOCSS (+Sass)

-The basics are here to demonstrate the principle of "mobile first" but I would like to expand this a bit more so it can become a more realistic and useful example.